 The vehicles concerned by the ban include personal mobility devices (PMD) such as electric scooters and modified scooters, mopeds and personal mobility aids (PMA).
 “The use of slow-moving vehicles can be dangerous not only for users but also for other road users,” the minister said.

-“In some places, e-scooters are driven too fast," he added, pointing out that some licenses are needed above a certain speed.
+“In some places, e-scooters are driven too fast,” he added, pointing out that some licenses are needed above a certain speed.
 Electric scooters can go as fast as 25 km/h (16 mph).
-Moreover, the minister also specified that PMAs, such as motorized wheelchairs used by elderly people with difficulties to walk, are not allowed on public roads either.
+Moreover, the minister also specified that PMAs, such as motorized wheelchairs used by elderly people with difficulties walking, are not allowed on public roads either.

 Another transportation mode that is now banned on Malaysian public roads is various versions of a moped, a two or three-wheeled small motorcycle, which can still go up to a speed of 50 km/h (31 mph).